Antoine Thompson: Other

 As of 2018, Thompson served as the Executive Director of the National Association of Real Estate Brokers (NAREB), the largest organization of African-American real estate professionals in the United States.

 Thompson formerly hosted Western New York on the Move, a weekly radio show broadcast Thursdays at noon on WUFO 1080 AM.

+In November 2023, after the Prince George's County Democratic Central Committee voted to appoint Maryland state delegate Nick Charles to the Maryland Senate, Thompson told the Washington Informer that he would apply to serve the remainder of Charles' term in the Maryland House of Delegates.
+In December 2023, the Prince George's County Democratic Central Committee voted to nominate Denise Roberts to fill the vacancy, with Thompson receiving four votes.